DeepRegNet/DeepReg/docs/source/docs/configuration.md

 ## Dataset section

-The `dataset` section defines the dataset and corresponding loader.
+The `dataset` section defines the dataset and the corresponding loader.
 Read the [dataset loader configuration](dataset_loader.md) for more details.

 ## Train section